 Seasonal unemployment occurs due to fluctuations in recruitment following a seasonal pattern.
 For example, many people are unemployed during one season and work in another.
 While seasonal patterns last one year with the same period, cyclical has a different period length between each stage and can last more than one year or even shorter.

 A good example is those who work in the tourism sector.
-Job creation increases in peak season and decreases in the normal season.
+Job creation increases in the peak season and decreases in the normal season.
 For example, ski resorts see peak demand and experience the busiest time during winter.

 Cyclical unemployment